 This parade starts near it’s a small world, runs down the trail next to the teacups and Matterhorn, briefly rounds part of the Disneyland Hub, marches down Main Street, veers right at Town Square, passes City Hall and the Main Street Railroad Station before finally exiting the square between the Mad Hatter Shop and Disney Showcase.

-During previous years, if a single parade was running, it would follow the above mentioned route.
-If there were two parades running, the first started at it’s a small world and then the second started at Town Square and followed the route shared above, but in opposite order.
+If only one parade was runs, it will follow the above mentioned route.
+If there were two parades running, the first starts at it’s a small world and then the second starts at Town Square and follows the route shared above, but in opposite order.

 Plaza Inn Dining Package

-- It will include a “picnic style meal” from Plaza Inn.
+- It includes a “picnic style meal” from Plaza Inn.
 You can dine in or out.

 - Reservations opened March 13, 2018.
 Book online at this link.